bright/new-www/content/blog/exposed-rsql-search-implementation.md

     }
 }
 ```
 *What we did here?* We (once again) created Ktor's plugin for registering the routing here.
-On `/` endpoint we are going to respond with ALL of the objects in the `Person` table
+On the `/` endpoint we are going to respond with ALL of the objects in the `Person` table

 but we need to register it in the application: